European Investment Bank: 2020s

-In 2020 it announced the ‘Climate Bank Roadmap 2021-2025' which will include stopping funding for all high carbon projects.
-As part of the European Guarantee Fund (EGF) to tackle the economic consequences of the COVID-19 pandemic the Bank made available €200 billion of additional financing.
-The bank is funding both efforts at containing the economic effects of the crisis as well as healthcare related projects which; address immediate health-related emergencies, research vaccines and mechanisms to limit the spread of the virus e.g testing.
+In 2020 it announced the 'Climate Bank Roadmap 2021–2025' which will include stopping funding for all high carbon projects.
+As part of the European Guarantee Fund (EGF) to tackle the economic consequences of the COVID-19 pandemic the bank made available €200 billion of additional financing.
+The bank is funding both efforts at containing the economic effects of the crisis as well as healthcare related projects which; address immediate health-related emergencies, research vaccines and mechanisms to limit the spread of the virus e.g. testing.

+As the 2022 Russian invasion of Ukraine entered its third year and while the European Industrial Defence Strategy programme was debated, it became apparent that EIB "policy" or "its rules explicitly" forbid defence investment.
+On 18 March 2024 more than half of the member states signed a letter asking the EIB to reconsider its policy against defence expenditure.

 Controversies

 Projects

-Some projects financed or under the appraisal procedure by the EIB have raised objections from local communities as well as international and national NGOs.
+Some projects financed or under the appraisal procedure by the EIB have raised objections from local communities as well as international and national NGOs, on a variety of grounds including allegations of corruption in awarding contracts, misallocation of funds, violation of laws, or displacing local residents.
 These include the M10 motorway in Russia, the Gazela Bridge in Serbia, Rača Bridge between Serbia and Bosnia and Herzegovina, the D1 motorway in the Slovakia, Šoštanj Power Plant in Slovenia, the Bujagali Hydroelectric Power Station in Uganda, the Nenskra Hydropower Plant in Georgia, the Trans Adriatic Pipeline transporting natural gas from Azerbaijan to Europe starting from Greece, through Albania to Italy, the Volkswagen emissions scandal also known as Dieselgate, the Mombasa-Mariakani road project in Kenya, the Olkaria geothermal development in Kenya, the Vinca incinerator in Belgrade, Serbia.

 Transparency

 The Transparency Policy of the EIB has been criticised by NGOs.
 In 2004, the British human rights organisation Article 19 issued a memorandum in which it accused the EIB of failing to meet international (including EU) standards on openness.
 In 2010 the EIB updated its transparency policy following a public consultation.
 The latest update of the Transparency Policy in 2015 also followed a public consultation.

+In 2024, EU prosecutors launched a corruption probe into former EIB senior executives Werner Hoyer and Henry von Blumenthal.
+The two stand accused of "corruption, abuse of influence, as well as the misappropriation of EU funds."